-The basic research effort of our independent group is centered around the biological reaction networks and how they form this robust and adaptive cellular system.
-For that, we build on i.a. the analysis of expression/ sequence data sets and accompanying simulation studies.
-The generated mechanistic insights will be employed especially to understand cancer formation and progression in breast and bone cancers.
+The basic research effort of our independent group is centered specifically around the expression networks and how they form this robust and adaptive cellular system.
+For that, we build on i.a. the analysis of expression/ sequence data sets and accompanying theoretical studies.
+The generated mechanistic insights will be employed especially to understand cancer formation and progression in breast, bone and further cancers.
 A minor focus deals with the definition of biological marker panels useful in diagnostics.
-Details of our work can be found amongst others in the section 'RESEARCH--Publications'.

 Genetics Congress 2018, Tehran, Congress Dome